 Benjamin “Benji” Xie (pronounced ‘she’ + ‘eh’) is a PhD candidate at the University of Washington Information School, advised by Prof. Amy J. Ko.
 He designs and evaluates ways to use data to support equity and justice in educational contexts.
 He publishes his work to computing education and human-computer interaction communities.
 He received his PhD in information science from the University of Washington, where he was a National Science Foundation (NSF) Graduate Research Fellow and also a research intern with nonprofit Code.org.
 His doctoral research explored stakeholders’ interpretations of data for equitable computing education.
 He received his Master’s and undergraduate degrees in computer science from MIT, where he was an MIT EECS-Google Research and Innovation Scholar during his time at MIT researching with Prof. Hal Abelson and MIT App Inventor.

 Updated Dec 2021.
 A few life events included to provide context.

 2021: I deployed and evaluated Student Amp, a tool collects contextualized student feedback so teaching teams can understand inequities in large remote computing courses.
-I was named among the 2021 Husky 100 by UW.
+I was named a 2021 Husky 100 by UW.
 I presented a poster on my dissertation at the 2021 ICER conference.
-I also earned my PhD in information science, successfully defending my dissertation in the spring.
+I also earned my PhD in information science, successfully defending my dissertation in the autumn.

 2020: The dual pandemics of COVID-19 and reckoning with systemic racism began, requiring me to take more time away from research to adapt to the new situation.
 I wrote an article in California’s oldest newspaper to address COVID-19 misinformation in my rural hometown.
 I secured NSF INTERN funding to intern with non-profit Code.org to use statistical and human-centric techniques to identify and address bias in the most used middle school curriculum in the world.
 See paper.
-I also secured a Google Cloud Research Grant to development of Student Amp.
+I also secured a Google Cloud Research Grant for the development of Student Amp.

 2019: I completed work with collaborators from the UW College of Education, Information School, and School of Computer Science to begin work on Codeitz, an online learning experience that afforded computing students the agency to guide their own learning.
 I also led a workshop at CHI 2019 on Learning, Education, and HCI (see paper and follow-up report).